 INTRODUCTION: There have been more calls for tough measures to stamp out violence at football matches in Britain following a riot last Saturday (2 April) in the small provincial town of Norwich.

-INTRODUCTION: There have been more calls for tough measures to stamp out violence at football matches in Britain following a riot last Saturday (2 April) in the small provincial town of Norwich.
+Background: INTRODUCTION: There have been more calls for tough measures to stamp out violence at football matches in Britain following a riot last Saturday (2 April) in the small provincial town of Norwich.
 A football team playing away from home, Manchester United, lost to Norwich city and the already notoriously violent United fans took a dim view of the situation.
 Even the local policy, who were feared to expect trouble, were taken unawares at the ferocity of their reaction.

 SYNOPSIS: Manchester United played against Norwich City's at the latters Carrow Road ground.
 Manchester United were beaten two goals to one.
 Seven thousand United fans who'd swarmed into Norwich for the match disagreed with the result -- and some of them vented their disgusted feelings in the strongest way possible.